-- 1 Enter an IP address into the IP Address field.
+- 1 Select the Interface Group you want to set up the LAN.
+To configure an interface group, go to Network Setting > Interface Grouping.
+See Chapter 14 for more details about interface group. - 2 Enter an IP address into the IP Address field.
 The IP address must be in dotted decimal notation.
-This will become the IP address of your Zyxel Device. - 2 Enter the IP subnet mask into the IP Subnet Mask field.
-Unless instructed otherwise it is best to leave this alone, the configurator will automatically compute a subnet mask based upon the IP address you entered. - 3 Click Apply to save your settings.
+This will become the IP address of your Zyxel Device. - 3 Enter the IP subnet mask into the IP Subnet Mask field.
+Unless instructed otherwise it is best to leave this alone, the configurator will automatically compute a subnet mask based upon the IP address you entered. - 4 Click Apply to save your settings.

 A LAN IP address is the IP address of a networking device in the LAN.
 You can use the Zyxel Device's LAN IP address to access its Web Configurator from the LAN.
 The DHCP server settings define the rules on assigning IP addresses to LAN clients on your network.
 Set the Local Area Network IP address and subnet mask of your Zyxel Device and configure the DNS server information that the Zyxel Device sends to the DHCP clients on the LAN in this screen.
-Interface Group Group Name Bridge 1 LAN IP Setup 192 IP Address 255 255 255 0 Subnet Mask DHCP Server State Enable Disable DHCP Relay IP Addressing Values 192 168 Beginning IP Address 192 168 2 254 Ending IP Address Auto reserve IP for the same host DHCP Server Lease Time hours 0 minutes DNS Values DNS DNS Proxy ○ Static ○ From ISP.
-LAN IPv6 Mode Setup DHCPv6 Mode Link Local Address Type ● EUI64 O Manual LAN Global Identifier Type ● EUI64 O Manual LAN IPv6 Prefix Setup Delegate prefix from WAN Default
+Interface Group Group Name Bridge 1 LAN IP Setup 192 168 IP Address 255 255 255 0 Subnet Mask DHCP Server State Enable Disable DHCP Relay IP Addressing Values 192 168 Beginning IP Address 192 168 2 254 Ending IP Address Auto reserve IP for the same host DHCP Server Lease Time hours 0 minutes DNS Values DNS DNS Proxy ○ Static ○ From ISP.
+LAN IPv6 Mode Setup DHCPv6 Mode Link Local Address Type ● EUI64 O Manual LAN Global Identifier Type ● EUI64 O Manual LAN IPv6 Prefix Setup Delegate prefix from WAN Default O Static

-O Static